Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Search/ReverseGeocode/readme.md

 ## Use case

-Reverse geocoding - finding the address for a point - is a fundamental GIS task.
-For example, you might use a geocoder to find a customer's delivery address based on the location returned by their device's GPS.
+You might use a geocoder to find a customer's delivery address based on the location returned by their device's GPS.

 ## How to use the sample